nat06/Face_Feature_Detection_and_Filters/README.md

 This project uses deep learning models and computer vision to detect face features in a webcam video and place AR objects on the face(s) seen.
 The filters are set off by pressing specific keys on your computer's keyboard.

 To use the program, first run `conda env create -f environment.yml`.
 Once all the necessary packages have been installed, and the conda environment has been activated, run `python3 image-stream.py`.
 This will prompt a window with the webcam stream to launch.
 In order to enable a filter click one of keys listed below.
-In order to remove a filter once it's on, press the space bar.
-To quit the

 List of keys:
 * **c** : Displays 81 feature points on the faces found in the frame.